Over-the-horizon radar: Soviet Union/Ukraine/Russia/

+USA and UK

 UK/US Cobra Mist

 The first truly operational development was an Anglo-American system known as Cobra Mist, which began construction in the late 1960s.
 Cobra Mist used an enormous 10 MW transmitter and could detect aircraft over the western Soviet Union from its location in Suffolk.
 When system testing started in 1972, however, an unexpected source of noise rendered it largely unusable.
-The source of the noise was never identified and the site was abandoned in 1973,.
+The source of the noise was never identified and the site was abandoned in 1973.

 Other early UK/US systems from the same era include: